awsdocs/aws-cli-user-guide/doc_source/cli-usage-help.md

 ```

 Examples
 Examples showing the usage of the command and its options\.
-If no example is available for a command or use case that you need, please request one using the feedback link on this page, or in the AWS CLI command reference on the help page for the command\.
+If no example is available for a command or use case that you need, request one using the feedback link on this page, or in the AWS CLI command reference on the help page for the command\.

 ```
     EXAMPLES